Cybersecurity and Applied AI career insights

 Every CISO is now responsible for governing generative AI use across their organization.
 GRC analysts develop acceptable use policies and risk assessments for AI tools.
 Security architects design safe deployment patterns.
 Understanding generative AI risks is no longer optional for any cybersecurity professional, regardless of specialization.

-Cybersecurity professionals who regularly work with Generative AI Risk include Chief Information Security Officer, GRC Analyst, Security Architect.
+Cybersecurity professionals who work with Generative AI Risk include Chief Information Security Officer, GRC Analyst, Security Architect.
 These roles apply Generative AI Risk knowledge within the Emerging Technology Security domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.